summer-biking-group-shot

 View Policy

-Snowbasin thanks you for your participation in the weekly Safety Month Activation Areas.
-Our staff had a great time helping you learn how to promote mountain safety while Skiing & Riding RAD.
+Snowbasin thanks our guests for supporting our yearly January Safety Month Activations.
+Our staff and partners have a great time helping our guests learn how to promote collision awareness and prevention while skiing and riding RAD.

 • Charlotte Alvey – 4 Snowbasin Day Passes